AntoineGauquier/efficient_and_scalable_search_for_statistics/README.md

 We provide two scripts to re-compute both metrics:
 - [compute_HitRate_scores.py](compute_HitRate_scores.py) computes the HitRate@k metric for k from 1 to 10.
 It can be used in CLI by running `python3 compute_HitRate_scores.py <question_set_path> <system_output_path>`, where `question_set_path` is either [S_i.csv](S_i.csv) or [S_r.csv](S_r.csv), and `system_output_path` is the file containing the search outputs to be evaluated (for instance [star_sbert-D_l-S_r.csv](systems_outputs/star_sbert/star_sbert-D_l-S_r.csv)).
 - [compute_Relevance_scores.py](compute_Relevance_scores.py) computes the Relevance@k metric for k from 1 to 5.
 It can be used in CLI by running `python3 compute_Relevance_scores.py <annotations_path> <system_output_path>`, where `annotations_path` is basically [annotations.csv](annotations.csv), and `system_output_path` exactly as for [compute_HitRate_scores.py](compute_HitRate_scores.py).

+## Supplementary Plots

+Supplementary plots are available in the [supplementary_plots](supplementary_plots) directory.
+These plots show the mean Relevance@5 scores as a function of question length (measured in number of words) for each system.
+Scores are averaged across both questions and datasets, resulting in two curves:

+- one for the original question set
+- one for the reformulated question set

+The plots highlight that STAR with PEARL does not suffer from longer questions, as the trend is comparable to that observed in other systems.